symfony/symfony-docs/bundles/best_practices.rst

 ------

 A popular way to test open source bundles is by using `Travis CI`_.
-A good practice is to support at least the two latest LTS versions of symfony.
+A good practice is to support at least the two latest LTS versions of Symfony.
 One should also test test latest beta release.
 Here is a recommended configuration file (``.travis.yml``).

 .. code-block:: yaml